FACG6/3AF-todo-list/README.md

     • We learned how make TDD tests.
     • We learned how write pure functions
     • We learned how use DOM manipulation.
-    • We learned how to use local storage with JavaScript.